guanghechen/barusu/packages/tool-cipher/README.md

-    -I, --index-filepath <cipher files index>    path of index of cipher files -P, --plain-filepath-pattern <glob pattern>  glob pattern of files to be encrypted (default: []) -o, --out-dir <outDir>                       root dir of outputs --show-asterisk                              whether to print password asterisks
+    -I, --index-filepath <cipher files index>    path of index of cipher files -P, --plain-filepath-pattern <glob pattern>  glob pattern of files to be encrypted (default: []) -o, --out-dir <outDir>                       root dir of outputs -f, --force                                  do decrypt event the target filepath has already exists.
+    --show-asterisk                              whether to print password asterisks
     --minimum-password-length                    the minimum size required of password -h, --help                                   display help for command